 The Badminton Cabinet set records twice for the most expensive sale.
 Back in 1990, it sold for over $16 million and for $36 million in 2004.
 The magnificent antique piece is currently owned by the Lichenstein Museum and is available for public display.

 The codex is a collection of scientific writings made by the renowned Leonardo da Vinci.
 It is named after the earl of Leicester, who bought the collection back in 1719.
-The codex is rightfully considered to be the most significant and popular works of Leonardo da Vinci.
+The codex is rightly considered to be one of the most significant and popular works of Leonardo da Vinci.
 Ideally, it is considered to be an elaborate work of science, containing sketches, astronomy musings, theories, the elements, geography and other scientific topics.
-Everything covered in the book is backed by Lenoardo’s signature, further proving its authenticity.
+Everything covered in the book is backed by Leonardo’s signature, further proving its authenticity.
 The Codex Leicester was bought by Bill Gates at an auction, back in 1994.

 4. Olyphant Battle Horn, Valued at $16 Million

 This antique was traditionally handcrafted from ivory and decorated with various detailed motifs.
 It is a fully functioning battle horn designed from an elephant’s tusk and carved with animal motifs in an intricate manner.
 The animal motifs included in the design include deer, ducks, and rabbits.
 It went for auction in Scandinavia and sold for $16 million.

 5. White Porcelain Moonflask in Blue and Pink Enamel, Valued at $15.1 Million